Letter Scrap Sidequest

-Northwest of the Ammu-Nation store and one block over in Pillbox Hill you'll find a construction site.
-At the base of the construction you'll find a yellow scaffold which you can climb.
-Once you reach the tippy-top of the thing (it's a loooooong climb) you'll discover that it's a crane.
+Northwest of the Ammu-Nation store and one block over in Pillbox Hill, you'll find a construction site.
+At the base of the construction, you'll find a yellow scaffold that you can climb.
+Once you reach the tip-top of the thing (it's a loooooong climb), you'll discover that it's a crane.
 Keep climbing the crane to the cockpit.
 The scrap is sitting nearby.
 You'll hear it flapping as soon as you reach the arm of the crane.
-Also up here, on the arm, is a Parachute; I highly recommend using it to get back down again.
+Also up here, on the arm, is a parachute; I highly recommend using it to get back down again.

 One block south of the Ammu-Nation in Hawick is a building with a small skate park on its roof.
-In the middle of the big half-pipe is the piece of paper.
+In the middle of the big half-pipe is a piece of paper.

 Just east of the Downtown Cab Co. property (or south of the racetrack, if you're going in order) is a small lake.
 Running beside it is a bridge for cars.
 Climb down to the banks and onto the concrete structures that control the flow of water past the bridge.
 The scrap is in the middle of the dam.

-Drive down to the docking area in Elysian Island.
-You're looking for a small clusters of docks on the map that extend out to the south - specifically, you're looking for the last of those docks.
+Drive down to the docking area on Elysian Island.
+You're looking for a small cluster of docks on the map that extend out to the south; specifically, you're looking for the last of those docks.
 Here you'll find a green-and-white boat that's been put in drydock.
-Climb aboard and check the top level of the ship, near the cabin.
+Climb aboard and check the top level of the ship near the cabin.
 The scrap is sitting here.
 The boat is a bit annoying to navigate, so climb up to the very top and jump down onto the scrap.